ahosler/FPGACNN/README.md

 # FPGACNN
-I built a CNN on an FPGA using OpenCL
+A Convolutional Neural Network built for an FPGA using OpenCL